 Step 4: Launch and Optimize (1-2 Weeks)

 After the consultation, the provider configures your AI assistant.
 You test it, provide feedback, and within 1-5 days the system is running at full capacity.
-During the first month, track results — how many calls were handled, how many appointments were booked, how many clients were "captured."
+During the first month, track results: how many calls were handled, how many leads were captured, how many clients you called back.

 The Easiest Start — AI Voice Assistant